RadleighSmith/hockley-woods/README.md

 ### Target Audience:

- The Hockley Woods website has been designed to cater for a number of different target audiences these include:
+ The Hockley Woods website has been designed to cater several of different target audiences these include:

  * Families